tonitienda/kadai/.docs/architecture/software-architecture-document.md

 Software that allows users to manage their tasks"]

-Authentik["Authentik
+Auth0["Auth0
 [Software System]

 Software that handles the authentication and authorization of the users."]

 User -- "manages tasks using" --> Kadai
-Kadai -- "handles authentication using" --> Authentik
+Kadai -- "handles authentication using" --> Auth0

 classDef person fill:#08427b